Online Engineering Programs in Minnesota

 Online Bachelor’s Degrees in Engineering in Minnesota

-Obtaining a bachelor’s degree in engineering or computer science is often the first step to obtain entry-level employment.
+Obtaining a bachelor’s degree in engineering or computer science is often the first step to obtaining entry-level employment.
 Here are two standout online bachelor’s degrees in engineering programs based at institutions in MN.

 St. Cloud State University

 Students at St. Cloud State University can pursue a bachelor of science (B.S.) in software engineering online.
-Courses in this program include those in various math and software engineering-related topics, including computer architecture, computer graphics, data mining, data analytics, game development, and mobile applications, among many others.
+Courses in this program include those in various math and software engineering-related topics, including computer architecture; computer graphics applications and algorithms; data mining for software engineering; game development; mobile applications development; and computer animation and visualization, among many others.

 This program has been developed under the guidance of industry professionals to ensure that students have the most up-to-date education and are ready to enter the workforce.